 Getting started with Gatling can be a task in itself.
-Their documentation is confusing, with no clear path toward getting a load test set up.
+Their documentation is confusing, with no clear path toward getting a load test setup.
 The fact that they offer entire courses and an academy based around their product says something.
-This is one of the biggest differences of Speedscale vs Gatling.
+This is one of the biggest differences between Speedscale vs Gatling.

 Once you do get it set up, you’ll have to create the load test scripts in their own Domain Specific Language (DSL).
 Of course, that may mean a bigger feature set, but it’s also a more comprehensive task to set up Gatling.

 There don’t seem to be any direct integrations into any CI/CD systems and no guides on setting it up manually.
 So, for an automated solution, another tool might be a better choice.
 As for pricing, you can get a starter license for €89 per month or pay about $3 USD per hour in either AWS or Azure.

 ReadyAPI can’t please everyone.
 It’s an excellent application, but it’s not modern.
 If you like a classic UI where you download a desktop application and navigate with a UI directory structure, then ReadyAPI is great!

 If you like a more modern design, maybe even a CLI tool, then ReadyAPI is not for you.
 The tool does what you want it to, so it’s definitely not a bad option.
 However, for a “modern” developer, the experience is a bit lackluster.